 Having memory on the graphics card instead of system RAM provides several advantages.

-VRAM is much closer to the GPU, much faster, and it’s optimized to work with your GPU, improving overall performance.
+VRAM is much closer to the GPU, faster, and optimized to work with your GPU, improving overall performance.